-A reference to the directory containing Data Protector data files on Windows Vista, Windows 7, at installation time.

-Windows 8, Windows Server 2008, and Windows Server 2012.
-Its default path is database library

-%ProgramData%\OmniBack, but the path can be changed in the Data Protector Setup Wizard database parallelism More than one database is backed up at a time if the number of available devices allows you to perform backups in parallel.
+A reference to the directory containing Data Protector data files on Windows Vista, Windows 7, Windows Server 2008, and Windows Server 2012.
+Its default path is %ProgramData%\OmniBack, but the path can be changed in the Data Protector Setup Wizard at installation time.
 See also Data_Protector_home.